abardou/dumbo/README.md

 * `max_it` is the second stopping criterion for ADMM.
 It bounds the number of ADMM iterations.
 * `base_kernel_class` is the class of the covariance function for each factor of the inferred additive decompositions.
 It must derive from `gpytorch.kernels.Kernel`.
 * `base_kernel_args` is a list of arguments useful for the instantiation of `base_kernel_class`.
+* `n_cores` is the number of CPUs available for parallel computation.

 Once instantiated, DuMBO can be used in a simple optimization loop: